 Motionless and steady.
 As the yogi meditates his body should not move back and forth or side to side, but be completely still.
 This is ideal, but please do not think that Krishna is advocating some kind of self-torturing coercion of the body.
-He does not say we should sit as stiff as a petrified mummy.
-That is just self-torment.
-For the great yogic adepts also say that the posture must comfortable–easeful and relaxed.
+He does not say we should sit as stiff as a petrified mummy, for that is just self-torment.
+The great yogic adepts also say that the posture must be comfortable–easeful and relaxed.
 The Yoga Sutras say: “Posture should be steady and comfortable” (Yoga Sutras 2:46).
 The Yoga Vashishtha simply says: “He should sit in a comfortable posture conducive to equilibrium” (Yoga Vashishtha 6:1:128).
 Shankara comments: “Let him practice a posture in which, when established, his mind and limbs will become steady, and which does not cause pain.”
 Relaxation is the key, for the Yoga Sutras further say: “Posture is mastered by relaxation” (Yoga Sutras 2:47).

 Not looking around.
-This is not so hard to manage–keep your eyes closed!
+This is not so hard to manage–keep your eyes turned up and closed!

 Common sense must always be used.
 For example, those with back difficulties should make compensation for them, and not mind if they cannot sit fully upright.